Officer shoots woman in Milwaukee suburb, drawing protesters

 The Wauwatosa Common Council earlier this year voted to equip every officer with a body camera by the end of the year, but it wasn’t immediately clear whether the shooting was recorded.

 The shooting drew about 30 protesters to the area.
-Some were yelling at officers who were on the other side of police tape.
+Some were yelling and cursing at officers.

 Wauwatosa was the site of protests and calls for changes to policing after Officer Joseph Mensah shot and killed Alvin Cole, a Black 17-year-old, after he fled from police following a disturbance inside the mall in February.